Overview: I’m sharing my process for planning Tot School with a child-led approach in mind.

 Free play should always be your focus.
-When your toddler free plays, you are not doing anything to encourage them.
-You are simply a puppet in their play doing exactly what they tell you to do.
 This should be the majority of your day and it is NOT planned.
 There is no lesson plan, model, or right/wrong way for free play.

 Related: The Toddler Experience: A Hands-On Toddler Curriculum